stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 <span style="color: var(--lime-green)"><i class="fas fa-circle"></i></span> `Lectures & Workshops`

-- <i class="far fa-file"></i>  [`Introduction to Academic Research`](/courses/workshops/academic-research-intro) | A brief introduction to the processes involved in a research project.
-The lectures and workshops that follow build on this initial description.
+- <i class="fas fa-microphone-alt"></i> [`Introduction to Cultural Studies`](/courses/workshops/cultural-studies) | This class will frequently use a mode of analysis associated with cultural studies.
+This lecture provides a brief introduction to this form of inquiry.

 ---